Adonis-Stavridis/Doge-Extension/README.md

 ## Extension Settings

+The extension is activated automatically at startup.

-If needed you can activate the extension by opening the command palette using `Ctrl+Shift+P` on Windows, and `Command+Shift+P` on Mac.
+But, if needed, you can activate the extension by opening the command palette using `Ctrl+Shift+P` on Windows, and `Command+Shift+P` on Mac.

 Then type the following command: `>Doge`